Henrik-Franken/sudokusolver/README.md

 Modify read in numbers

 ## Known_Issues
 Due to the limited time, errors may occur during use.
-The following is a list of known errors:
+The following is a list of known errors by the first useage:
 * Reliable reading of numbers
 * Not detect the webcam -> main.py:17 ::Change Number
 * No reading of numbers -> main.py:20 ::Change to your Path